cse-sim/cse/doc/src/docs/input-data/dhwsolarsys.md

 - DHWSOLARSYS
     - DHWSOLARCOLLECTOR
-    - DHWSOLARTANK

-May have any number of solar collectors, but only one tank.
+May have any number of solar collectors.
+The tank is built into DHWSOLARSYS itself (not a separate subobject), is always present, and there is exactly one per DHWSOLARSYS.

-May have no tank for direct system?
-What if system has multiple primary tanks?

 ### swElecMtr